Waterford, Queensland: Geography

-The western side of the suburb follows the Logan River while the southern edge draws a straight line along Dairy Creek Road.
+The suburb is on the east side of the Logan River and is 7 km south-east of Logan Central.
+The western side of the suburb follows the Logan River, while the southern edge draws a straight line along Dairy Creek Road.
 Here it connects to Gardiner Road which then joins Logan River Road.
 Waterford-Tamborine Road (State Route 95) starts in the north of Waterford and exits to the south.

 History

 The town is believed to be named by Irish settlers after Waterford in Ireland because of a ford in the Logan River.
 The name was recorded by surveyor William Fryar on 11 June 1866.
 The first town lots were offered for sale in the Town of Waterford in July 1866.

 Logan Provisional School opened on 28 June 1869 in Charles Wilson's barn on the east of the Logan River with an initial enrolment of 22 students.
 On 3 January 1871, the school moved to a new site with a purpose-built 30 by 16 foot school building, then known as Waterford Primary School, with 25 students.
 It was later renamed Waterford State School.